FrederikP/csgo-ts-mover/README.md

 - ts-mover-service.py
   - the web service that handles channel movement
 - ts-mover-service-config.json
+  - should be in the folder you start the service in
   - main configuration file (example is in repository)

 ### Starting the service